How even COVID-19 couldn't stop bone marrow donations getting through

 In France, the 29 centres that recruit volunteers are linked to transplant centres, often encapsulated in structures that facilitate blood donation or public hospitals.

-Compared to Germany, says Dr Evelyne Marry, director of France's Biomedicine Agency, "we made a choice on profiles based on quality, rather than quantity, focusing on young people (the younger the donor, the higher the chances of successful transplantation) and different geographical areas".
+Compared to Germany, says Dr Evelyne Marry, director of blood marrow collection and transplant at the French Biomedicine Agency, "we made a choice on profiles based on quality, rather than quantity, focusing on young people (the younger the donor, the higher the chances of successful transplantation) and different geographical areas".

 The strategy is decided by Paris, while in the German Länder there is no central coordination.